IGordynskyi/kulykiv-church-comunity-tracker/README.EN.md

 ### Left Panel — Addresses

-- Lists all addresses in alphabetical order
+- Lists all addresses sorted alphabetically by street name, then numerically by building number
 - Shows the number of **active** (living) residents next to each address in brackets
 - Click an address to view its residents on the right
 - Double-click an address to edit it